felipefreitasa/react-native-base-project/README.md

 To get started with this base project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/react-native-base-project.git`
+1. Clone the repository: `git clone https://github.com/felipefreitasa/react-native-base-project.git`

 2. Install dependencies: `cd react-native-base-project` and `npm install` or `yarn install`

-3. Start the development server: `npm start` or `yarn start`
+3. Start the development server: `npx expo start`

 5. Make changes to the project to fit your specific requirements and start building your React Native app!